JuliaText/Embeddings.jl/README.md

 ## Introduction

 Word Embeddings present words as high-dimensional vectors, where every dimension corresponds to some latent feature [1].
 This makes it possible to utilize different mathematical operations between words.
 With these we can discover semantic relationships between words.
-E.g. when using [Word2Vec](https://code.google.com/archive/p/word2vec/) embeddings and utilizing cosine similarity between vectors, the calculation vector(“Madrid”) - vector(“Spain”) + vector(“France”) gives as an answer the vector for word “Paris” [2].
+E.g. when using [Word2Vec](https://code.google.com/archive/p/word2vec/) embeddings and utilizing cosine similarity between vectors, the calculation `vector(“Madrid”) - vector(“Spain”) + vector(“France”)` gives as an answer the vector for word “Paris” [2].
+Pretraining Word Embeddings are commonly uses to initialize the bottom layer of a more advanced NLP method, such as a LSTM [3].
+Simply summing the embeddings in a sentence or phrase can in and of itself be a surprisingly powerful way to represent the sentence/phrase, and can be used as a input to simple ML models like SVM 4].

 This package gives access to pretrained embeddings.
 At its current state it includes following word embeddings: [Word2Vec](https://code.google.com/archive/p/word2vec/) (English), [GloVe](https://nlp.stanford.edu/projects/glove/) (English), and [FastText](https://fasttext.cc/) (hundreds of languages).